Surviving the Holidays (and Every Day) at Home and Work

 By Sara Butler

-December is upon us.
+December is here.
 That means you can’t avoid getting together with family and friends this month to celebrate the season -- and there’s no avoiding your Uncle Earl.
 You don’t need to merely survive the holidays if you have the right tools.
 Here are a few tips from the chiropractors at The Joint Chiropractic to help you survive and thrive this holiday season.

 The holidays are supposed to be a time to get together with family and friends and celebrate, but let’s keep it real: the holidays can be a source of major stress for many for a variety of reasons.
 Here are a few simple strategies to help make your holidays easier to manage at home: